yushulx/crawl-404/README.md

 ```

 ## How to Run
-1. Specify the target page and the depth of crawling in ``404crawler.py``:
+1. Run `404crawler.py` with the target page and the depth of crawling:

     ```bash
     python 404crawler.py -l <the-target-page> -d 2